lefko2000/kuebiko/README.md

 - Clearly documented code or explanations with each function. **You need to be able to justify your design choices** - from data processing to algorithnm decisions.
 - Use of the FastAPI format for routes and for serving your prediction model and use of pydantic/typing for input/output validation (this is free 😉)

-We are not going to penalize you for accuracy, we care about getting to know your thought proccess, decision making and data science reflexes!
+We are not going to penalize you for accuracy, we care about getting to know your thought process, decision making and data science reflexes!

 You can use whatever other external software libraries you think are appropriate.
 Pandas/numpy/scikit-learn are encouraged!
 Please don't spend more than 4-6 hours on this test.